mergermarket/logspout-cloudwatchlogs/README.md

 #### `default-log-group=LogGroupName`

 For containers not matched by one of other mechanisms described here, logs will be sent to this log group.
-The stream name will be taken from the container name, unless the `default-stream-name` option is set (see note below about making sure stream names are unique across your cluster).

 #### `log-group-env-prefix=ENV_PREFIX`